kdave/btrfs-progs/Documentation/btrfs-balance.rst

                 act on system chunks (requires *-f*), see *FILTERS* section for details about *filters*.

         -f
-                force a reduction of metadata integrity, eg. when going from *raid1* to *single*, or skip safety timeout when the target conversion profile is *raid5* or *raid6*
+                force a reduction of metadata integrity, e.g. when going from *raid1* to *single*, or skip safety timeout when the target conversion profile is *raid5* or *raid6*